ETH-PBL/NanoSLAM/README.md

 ## Building and Flashing the Software
 1. Clone this repository:`git clone git@github.com:ETH-PBL/NanoSLAM.git`
 2. Build and flash the STM32 MCU following the instructions from [here](https://github.com/ETH-PBL/NanoSLAM/tree/main/stm32-app)
+3. Build and flash the GAP9 SoC following the instructions from [here](https://github.com/ETH-PBL/NanoSLAM/tree/main/gap9-app)

+Running the code on GAP9 is required every time the drone boots.
+After the steps above are performed, the mission can started by:
+1. Connect to the drone using the Crazyflie Client (can be installed from [here](https://github.com/bitcraze/crazyflie-clients-python)
+2. Go to the *Parameters* tab
+3. Set the parameter *cmds.ready* to 1

+## Coming Soon
+We understand that replicating our setup is non-trivial and we want to allow more users to use our code.
+Therefore, we will soon release a version of NanoSLAM that runs on a computer in C or through a Python binding.
+In this way, the NanoSLAM will be easy to integrate within other projects or even ported to embedded computers such as Xavier or Jetson.
+While the parallelization advantages offered by the GAP9 will be lost, it should still be faster compared to many existing alternatives.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->

 [contributors-shield]: https://img.shields.io/github/contributors/ETH-PBL/NanoSLAM.svg?style=flat-square
 [contributors-url]: https://github.com/ETH-PBL/NanoSLAM/graphs/contributors